A super simple and easy tomato soup loaded with golden onions and tiny Acini di Pepe pasta, delivering bold wonderful flavor!

 Truly like no other I have ever had before.
 It’s so simple and delicious!

 - 2 medium sweet onions , diced

 - 1/2 cup heavy cream

-- Serve hot soup with the grilled cheese croutons scattered on top.
+Serve hot soup with croutons, crackers, or grilled cheese sandwiches.